Knob Hill Farms

-Knob Hill Farms Origin
+Knob Hill Farms origin

-Knob Hill Farms began as a small east Toronto fruit stand in 1951, Ontario operated by Steve Stavro, his brother Chris and their father.
+Knob Hill Farms began as a small east Toronto fruit stand in 1951, operated by Steve Stavro, his brother Chris and their father.
 Stavro said he took the name from a box of produce from California.
 At the time, Stavro had dropped out of high school to work in retail with his father.
-By 1954, Steve was running his own traditional grocery store at 425-427 Danforth Avenue.
+By 1954, Steve was running his own traditional grocery store at 425–427 Danforth Avenue.
 By the late 1950s, Stavro was operating nine grocery stores and outdoor markets in Toronto.

 Food terminals

 In 1963, Stavro changed direction and opened his first "food terminal"—a forerunner of the big-box store with 60,000 square feet (6,000 square-metres) of space just north of Toronto at Woodbine Avenue and Highway 7 in Markham.
 At the time of its opening, the Markham location was the biggest grocery store in Canada.

 In 1971, Stavro opened a second terminal in Pickering, Ontario – immediately to the east of Toronto.
 In 1975, the third terminal was opened, the first in Toronto.
 The terminal was located at Lansdowne Avenue and Dundas Street West, on a site previously occupied by a National Cash Register plant.
 A second Toronto terminal opened in 1977, at Cherry Street and the Gardiner Expressway.
 The fifth store, billed as the largest food store in North America, opened November 1, 1978, at Dixie Road and the Queen Elizabeth Way in Mississauga – immediately to the west of Toronto.

 On June 29, 1983, Knob Hill Farms opened a location in Oshawa, Ontario in the former Ontario Malleable Iron Company Limited's factory.
 The building had been used as an iron foundry since 1898, although the company had operated at that site since 1872.
 The 226,000 square foot (21,000 square metre) building had railway spurs for both Canadian Pacific and Canadian National Railway lines running right to the store.
 A pharmacy, bakery, dentist's office, video rental store, wine store, and a card shop were among the other businesses initially located within the terminal.

 In 1985, the seventh Knob Hill Farms terminal, this one at Weston Road and Highway 401 in the Weston community of Toronto, opened.
-The site was previously an industrial building dating back to the 1930s and was used for the assembly of airplanes (de Havilland Mosquitos) by Massey Harris during World War II.
+The site was previously an industrial building dating back to the 1930s and was used for the assembly of aeroplanes (de Havilland Mosquitos) by Massey Harris during World War II.
 The store featured John Richmond's 1,300 ft mural depicting the history of food from Prometheus to Marc Garneau.